verrazzano/verrazzano-cluster-operator/README.md

 ## Artifacts

-On a successful release (which occurs on a Git tag), this repo publises a Docker image:
+On a successful release (which occurs on a Git tag), this repo publishes a Docker image:
 - phx.ocir.io/stevengreenberginc/verrazzano/verrazzano-cluster-operator:tag

 ## Building